Mikescher/youtube-dl-viewer/README.md

 In `Grid` and `Detailed` mode you can hover over a video thumbnail and see an animation consisting of multiple frames from the video.
 These frames are extracted using ffmpeg at regular intervals.
 Because it can take a few seconds to get the images (depending on your machine and the video) it is recommended to specify a `--cache` directory where the preview files will be cached.

-You can modify this behaviour with the following program arguments:
+You can modify this behavior with the following program arguments:
   - `--preview-width`: The width of the generated image files (the height is automatically calculated)
   - `--max-parallel-genprev`: The maximum amount of parallel preview-generation jobs.
   - `--previewcount-min`: The minimum amount of preview frames per video file (can still be less if the video is too short)